lern-code-io/angular-exercises/problem-15/README.md

 # Task 15: Reactive form validation (lv2)

 ## Description
-In the 'ReactiveFormComponent', two validators to the name form control.
+In the 'ReactiveFormComponent', a 'nameForm' FormGroup is present.
+Add two validators to this form.
 The validators should ensure that the name input is not blank, and is more than 4 characters.

 ## Acceptance Criteria
 - Add two validators to the name form control to ensure input is not blank and more than 4 characters